 The multiplayer component was something I was really excited with, and was something I was really let down by.
 I can only assume that the servers are still getting up to speed, because when I played it with my wife in the same room (over our WiFi), I would get periodic spikes of lag – not so much that it would ruin our game, but it would happen at inopportune times (like going in to the “two players required” areas).
 When I went and found random people playing, the lag was just as bad, but again – I have faith that this will be addressed really quickly.
 One online feature that is really cool is that Little Big Planet Vita, Little Big Planet 2, and Little Big Planet Karting all have their costume purchases synched together.
 What that means is that if you got a costume on one of the games, you can use it on the others – so anyone who was big into Little Big Planet 2 will have a lot more dress up options than someone new to the game.
 The level creation tools are robust as ever, and I played around with them enough to know that I should leave the designing to the pros.
 My wife on the other hand has actually started to make her own level, and from what I played of it it is surprisingly good – who knows, maybe this will be like a gateway drug and get her into more gaming.

-Bottom Line: This is a game designed to keep the Sackboy fans out there happy, and to show off what the Vita is capable of, and it succeeds on all fronts – multiplayer lag is the only thing holding it back.
+Little Big Planet Vita Review (PS Vita) Bottom Line: Staff 4.0 5.0 This is a game designed to keep the Sackboy fans out there happy, and to show off what the Vita is capable of, and it succeeds on all fronts – multiplayer lag is the only thing holding it back.

 - Like all previous Little Big Planet games, it is cute and easily approachable